jgomezdans/geog_docker/docs/introduction.md

 ## Cloud deployment

-A docker container can also be deployed on cloud systems
+A docker container can also be deployed on cloud architectures.
+While this is a possibility, and allows users to quickly gain access to computational facilities, I will not cover this in this document.

+## Organisation

+We envisage that you'll want to

+1. Select a number of Python packages.
+2. Add some teaching materials (e.g. notebooks).
+3. Possibly some extra Python codes.
+4. Create a docker image.
+5. Push it to some container repository and publish it.

+The rest of the document deals with these tasks.